COVID-19 guidance for charities

 - If you cannot align with another charity, you must ensure that you develop a proper procedure for dealing with vulnerable beneficiaries and this must immediately be communicated to and understood by all charity trustees, staff and volunteers

-This is all the particularly relevant for those directly helping communities or vulnerable members of society who are self-isolating.
+This is particularly relevant for those directly helping communities or vulnerable members of society who have been or are continuing to self-isolate.

 During this time many charities may need to share information quickly or adapt the way they work.
 Data protection will not stop you doing that but it’s important to be proportionate.
 If something feels excessive from the public’s point of view, then it probably is.
 The Information Commissioner's Office has released new data protection guidance to help organisations remain compliant with data requirements.
 Ensure your data protection officers are up-to-date with this guidance.